contraslash/docker-images/alpine-django-deploy-common-with-pillow/README.md

-# Alpine Django Deploy Common
+# Alpine Django Deploy Common with Pillow

-A minimal Alpine Linux Docker Image with the essential to deploy a common django project, that include Mysql and uWSGI to deploy.
+A minimal Alpine Linux Docker Image with the essential to deploy a common django project, that include Mysql, Pillow and uWSGI to deploy.

 ## Usage